 children with disability'.
 They organise an

-annual mountain climb, Ability walk and
+annual mountain climb, other fund raising and

 promotional efforts to assist in developing the